Skiing vs Snowboarding: What's Easier?

 When Can You Off-piste

-You shouldn’t dare go off-piste before you become a master and confident in your skiing skills.
+You shouldn’t dare go off-piste before you become a master and confident in your skills.
 There’s a reason why off-piste slopes are only recommended for expert skiers.

 Given the basic nature of snowboarding techniques, you can go off-piste as an intermediate snowboarder.
 But even then, you need to be super confident with your skills.